jsco2t/kilo/README.md

 goal of the project was to write a console text editor in 1000k lines of code. _antirez's_ posting of the original `kilo` editor has prompted many people to attempt to replicate the challenge in their language of choice.

-This editor, _my kilo editor_, uses multiple examples online as learning examples.
+This editor, my _kilo2 editor_, uses multiple examples online as learning examples.
 The following were the implementations I have studied in writing my own version of the editor:

 - _antirez's_ original: http://antirez.com/news/108